mvolkmann/blog/src/rust.md

        Into<f64> + Mul + MulAssign + Sub + SubAssign {}
 ```

+A similar approach is used by {% aTargetBlank
+"https://docs.rs/num-traits/", "num_traits" %} library crate.

 Another approach is to use the {% aTargetBlank
 "https://crates.io/crates/num", "num" %} crate.
 Add this as a dependency in `Cargo.toml` with a line like `num = "0.3.1"`.